 If you feel that your running attitude has changed after wearing your running shoe, it might be time to buy a new one.
 Your running shoe is tasked with allowing you to run comfortably, so if the way you run changes, this might indicate that your shoe is not the right fit for you.

-Ingrown Toenails develop as a result of wearing a shoe that is too tight or tiny for your foot and inflames your skin.
+Ingrown Toenails develop from wearing a shoe that is too tight or tiny for your foot and inflames your skin.
 Although it frequently affects the big toe, it can also affect other toes.
-To ensure that the shoe you choose will fit your feet perfectly, avoid cutting your nails too short.
+To ensure that your shoe will fit your feet perfectly, avoid cutting your nails too short.

-The heels of your running sneakers must be snug, not loose such as other parts of the shoe.
+The heels of your running sneakers must be snug.
 When you have an old shoe, its shape changes and encounters some deformations.
 The heels usually lose their shape when runners squeeze their shoes without tying the laces and when they encounter intense damp weather conditions.
-If your heel is too loose or swollen, it is time to treat yourself to a new pair of sneakers.
+If your heel is too loose or swollen, it is time to change your running sneaker.

-One of the signs you need new running shoes is when the soles of your shoes have deteriorated.
+One of the signs you need to replace your running shoes is when the soles of your shoes have deteriorated.
 You can leave your worn-down shoe for garden walks or around-the-house walks.

 If you experience foot, ankle, or knee pain, yet you don’t have a clue why it is happening, your shoe might be the reason you should be replacing your running shoes.
 If you haven’t changed your running attitude, check any signs of deformity in your shoe and compare it to other new shoes in the stores.

 If you repeatedly get injured, this might indicate that you are wearing an inadequate pair of running shoes.
-The shoes that lack proper traction, fail to hug your feet snugly, and fail to provide an appropriate toe-off are significant causes of wounds.
+Shoes that lack proper traction fail to hug your feet snugly, and fail to provide an appropriate toe-off are significant causes of wounds.
 You can ask a specialist to help you know the size of your feet and give you the fitting shoes.
 However, sometimes repeated injuries happen when runners change their running attitude or run intensively without having rest intervals.

 If deterioration only appears in the upper part of your shoes while your soles are intact, the shoe size is unsuitable for you.
 Or you might get a new pair to avoid burning.